brown-ccv/honeycomb-docs/versioned_docs/version-3.0.0/npm_scripts.md

 ## `npm run eject`

+:::warning

-> :warning: Note: this is a one-way operation.
+Note: this is a one-way operation.
 Once you `eject`, you can’t go back!

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.